 The Saatva Pillow has an organic cotton cover that is removable.
 Underneath is an outer pillow made up of hypoallergenic microfibers.
 You can unzip that pillow and reach a pouch filled with shredded Talalay latex pieces.

-Best Cooling Pillow For Back Sleepers
+Best for Side & Back Sleepers

 Read our full Purple Harmony pillow review.